3 Ways to Evacuate Ahead of a Hurricane If You Don’t Have a Lot of Money

 “I know we’re all on edge, but another important reminder as we prepare for Hurricane Irma — let’s be nice to each other.
 It costs nothing.”

-Alex Mahadevan is a data journalist at The Penny Hoarder.
+Alex Mahadevan is a former data journalist at The Penny Hoarder.
 He covered hurricanes and tropical storms for five years in Sarasota, Florida.